Technogeezer50/esd2iso/README.md

 CHANGES IN V5.0

-	First version to be uploaded to its new home on GitHub: https://github.com/Technogeezer50/esd2iso
+First version to be uploaded to its new home on GitHub:
+		https://github.com/Technogeezer50/esd2iso

 This version now runs on Linux distributions.

 See the CHANGELOG document for changes made in prior versions.

-## SYNOPSIS
+## Command Syntax
 **w11arm_esd2iso** [-v]\
 **w11arm_esd2iso** [-v] -r *work-dir*\
 **w11arm_esd2iso** [-Vh]

-## DESCRIPTION
+## Description
 In the first form, a Windows 11 ARM 22H2 ESD (Electronic Software Distribution) file is downloaded from Microsoft, and converted to ISO.